Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 17. Board’s Interaction with Investors, Press, Customers, etc.

-The Chairman of the Board and Chief Executive Officer is responsible for establishing effective communications with the Company’s stakeholder groups, i.e., shareholders, customers, Company associates, communities, suppliers, creditors, governments, and corporate partners.
+The Chairman of the Board and the Chief Executive Officer are responsible for establishing effective communications with the Company’s stakeholder groups, i.e., shareholders, customers, Company associates, communities, suppliers, creditors, governments, and corporate partners.
 It is the policy of the Board that management generally speaks for the Company.
-This policy does not preclude non-employee directors, including the Presiding Director and Committee Chairs, from meeting or otherwise communicating with the Company’s shareholders and other stakeholder groups as appropriate.
+This policy does not preclude non-employee directors, including the Non-Executive Chairman of the Board or Presiding Director (as the case may be) and Committee Chairs, from meeting or otherwise communicating with the Company’s shareholders and other stakeholder groups as appropriate.
 Where comments from the Board are appropriate, they will normally come from the Chairman of the Board.

 The Board believes that it is important for directors to make themselves available to the Company’s stakeholders by attendance at each Annual Meeting of Shareholders.